infovirtuel/Atera-Report-Generator/README.md

 Email Reports by SMTP (csv, pdf attachments) for regular devices and SNMP Devices

-# Work in Progress for V1.5.2.1 (Next build)

-SMTP Password/API Key/Webhook URL Encryption in Keyring

-bug with the Seach Options list (donottouch entry) fix

-New UI Icons
+Configuration menu for Email and SMTP

-# Work in Progress for 1.5.3 (next major build)
+# Work in Progress for 1.5.4 (next major build)

 remove the search options from searchops.ini